-The Green Book 2023-2024
+The Green Book 2024-2025

 The Green Book

-Course syllabus handbook for candidates taking BA Archaeology & Anthropology in 2023-2024.
+Course syllabus handbook for candidates taking BA Archaeology & Anthropology in 2024-2025.
 For previous years see the link to the archive (below right).

 You have chosen to study human cultures, past and present.
 Our two disciplines are fundamental to gaining an understanding of who we humans are.
 Our BA programme in Archaeology and Anthropology is unusual in the way it combines both subjects throughout the course, offering a comprehensive and broad guide to the richness and diversity of human cultural experience through space and time.
 Six institutions at Oxford are involved: the Institutes of Archaeology and of Social and Cultural Anthropology, the Research Laboratory for Archaeology and the History of Art, the Ashmolean Museum, the Pitt Rivers Museum, and the Oxford University Museum of Natural History.
-If you haven’t visited any of these museums yet, don’t worry, you’ll be taking lessons and practical sessions in them throughout the course and you may even get to work as an intern in one.
+If you haven’t visited any of the museums yet, don’t worry, you’ll be taking lessons and practical sessions in them throughout the course and you may even get to work as an intern in one.

 We wish you all the best in your studies, and for your time at Oxford!